Ross Castle, Lough Leane, Killarney National Park, Co Kerry

 Inside the Tower

 Guided tours take you through five distinct floors, each illustrating a different aspect of medieval life.
-The ground floor houses a small anteroom with a iron ‘yett’ and a murder‑hole – a defensive feature that allowed defenders to drop stones or boiling oil on intruders.
+The ground floor houses a small anteroom with an iron ‘yett’ and a murder‑hole – a defensive feature that allowed defenders to drop stones or boiling oil on intruders.
 The second floor was once a sleeping area for attendants, with straw‑covered stone floors and no furniture, giving a stark sense of the austere conditions of castle staff.

 The third floor served as a kitchen and communal eating space for guards, while the fourth floor was the private chamber of the chieftain and his family, complete with an arched stone roof that acted as a fire‑break.
 The fifth floor, the great hall, boasts a stone floor and large windows that flood the room with light – the place where feasts and council meetings would have taken place.